dmitrysobolev/bookstore-effect/README.md

-# Bookstore Management API
+# Bookstore Effect - Management API

 A TypeScript bookstore management system built with Effect, Express.js, and MongoDB.
-This API provides comprehensive CRUD operations for both books and authors with advanced search and filtering capabilities.
+This API provides comprehensive CRUD operations for both books and authors with advanced search and filtering capabilities, showcasing the power of Effect for functional programming in TypeScript.

 ## 🚀 Features